oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

     ```

     ![](images/emcli-update.png "update using emcli")

-    Where:
-      - Name – Name of the operation.
-This is a logical name and should be kept unique
-      - Purpose – There are standard purposes defined which can be performed by Fleet Operations.
-“UPDATE\_DB” is one of them.

 3. Navigate to the Procedure Activity Page and monitor the progress of this operation with ‘Fleet\_UPDATE\_...’ deployment procedure instance.